alaflaquiere-sony/saic_depth_completion/README.md

 python setup.py install
 ```

 Or someone can create a conda environment.
-The original repo is providing the `environment.yaml` file for easy setup but it took 12h for me when using:
+The original repo provides the `environment.yaml` file for easy setup but it took 12 hours for me when using:
 ```.bash
 conda env create -f environment.yaml conda activate depth-completion python setup.py install
 ```
-You can still create a virtual env by installing the dependencies from the yaml file.
+You can still create a virtual environment by installing the dependencies from the yaml file.

 ## Dataset